THE SUMMER FUNDING PROGRAM APPLICATION PERIOD FOR SUMMER 2021 IS NOW CLOSED. WE ARE NO LONGER ACCEPTING APPLICATIONS.

 We cannot review your application prior to the deadline.
 Applications are reviewed collectively by a committee who meets after the application deadline.
 The timeline for applications is based on internship deadlines for the majority of students.

 I do not receive Financial Aid; however, I can demonstrate FInancial need.
 Can I still apply?

 We encourage you to submit an application.
-There are a handful of donor funds that do not require students be in receipt of Columbia grant-based ﬁnancial aid.
+There are a handful of donor funds that do not require students to be in receipt of Columbia grant-based ﬁnancial aid.

 Can I apply to both THE COLUMBIA COLLEGE SUMMER FUNDING PROGRAM and the Work Exemption Program?

 All qualified students who apply to the Columbia College Summer Funding Program are encouraged to also apply for a Work Exemption Program (WEP) grant.
 Students do not need to submit a separate application to the Work Exemption Program.
 Simply check the Work Exemption Program box on your funding program application form to be considered.
 The WEP grant will replace a student’s summer work expectation (Student Contribution).

 My internship provides a modest stipend.
 Am I eligible to apply?

 Yes.
 The committee will consider funding students with low-paid internships.
 Low-paid is defined as compensated at less than the equivalent of New York State minimum wage — less than $15/hr.

 How competitive is the COLUMBIA COLLEGE SUMMER FUNDING program?